Gigitsu/torchpress/blogs/deep_learning_with_torch_step_4_nngraph.md

 ### Example 2

-This is a simple example but you can create arbitrarily complex networks with the same semplicity.

-As example we can create a `module` that takes 2 inputs and 2 outputs
+we create a `module` that takes 2 inputs and 2 outputs

 ```lua
 require 'nngraph'